ivanviyachki/google-drive-product-sales/README.md

 3. Activate the plugin from the WordPress admin dashboard.

-4. Follow the setup wizard to connect your Google Drive account.
+4. Connect your Google Drive account.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For any issues, questions, or feature requests, please [open an issue](https://github.com/your-repo/issues).

-Happy selling with WooDrive!